 (Click on a study for more details)

-Join us for a small group discussion led by Kathi Curtis studying this great letter from Paul.
-No book or registration required, and there will not be homework.
-Please feel free to drop in any Sunday you are available – we’d love to have you.
+Beginning September 8th, join us for a small group discussion on the Gospel of John, which meets during the first service in the basement.
+No book or registration is required and there is no homework.
+Please feel free to drop in any Sunday you are available – we’d love to have you!

 Contact Barb Larson for more information.